Our use of cookies

 b) where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-6. Children in attendance in Year 6 at the time of application at a primary school who is a member of the Greywood Multi-Schools Trust
+6. Children in attendance in Year 6 at the time of application are in a school which is a member of the Primitas Learning Partnership Trust; in this case only on roll at Henry Chadwick Primary School.

 7. Other children arranged in order of priority according to how near their home addresses are to the main gate of the school, determined by a straight-line measurement as calculated by the local authority's geographical information system.